latam-tech-office/2016-forum/README.md

    File <a href="https://access.redhat.com/jbossnetwork/restricted/softwareDownload.html?softwareId=43631">jboss-brms-6.3.0.GA-installer.jar</a>
    <a href="https://access.redhat.com/jbossnetwork/restricted/softwareDownload.html?softwareId=43631">https://access.redhat.com/jbossnetwork/restricted/softwareDownload.html?softwareId=43631</a>

 8. Check the file <b>/2016-forum/hosts</b> and it should match all your hosts of your cluster.
-In this example, there is a OpenShift's Cluster with 8 hosts named: master.example.com, infra.example.com, node1.example.com, node2.example.com, node3.example.com, node4.example.com, node5.example.com and node6.example.com.
+In this example, there is a <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift's Cluster</a> with 8 hosts named: master.example.com, infra.example.com, node1.example.com, node2.example.com, node3.example.com, node4.example.com, node5.example.com and node6.example.com.

     ```
     # cat hosts